Black triangle (badge): Disabled people

-Some UK groups concerned with the rights of disabled people have adopted the symbol in their campaigns.
-Such groups cite press coverage and government policies, including changes to incapacity benefits and disability living allowance, as the reasons for their campaigns.
+The Nazis marked disabled concentration camp inmates with a black triangle.
+Some United Kingdom-based groups concerned with the rights of disabled people have adopted the symbol in their campaigns, citing press coverage and government policies - including changes to disability benefits and Disability Living Allowance, as the reasons for their campaigns.
 "The Black Triangle List" was created to keep track of welfare-related deaths due to cuts by the Department for Work and Pensions.